dushkevich/tech-theory/ML model.md

 ![[Pasted image 20250915210823.png]]

 create realistic examples that (i) the algorithm does poorly on, but (ii) humans (on other baseline) do well on
+checklist:
+- does it sound realistic
+- is the x -> y mapping clear? (can human recognize )
+- is algorithm currently doing poorly on?

+model iteration